Top local movers for Charleston to Baton Rouge moves

 - Baton Rouge’s population is about 48% greater than Charleston.

-- Baton Rouge's public transportation has a score of 4 out of 10 versus Charleston's lower score of 3.
+- Baton Rouge’s public transportation score of 4 out of 10 is higher than Charleston’s score of 3.

-- Baton Rouge and Charleston are similarily walkable.
+- Baton Rouge and Charleston are similarly walkable.

-- Baton Rouge has a bike-friendliness score 44 out of 100, which means it isn't as accessible to and safe for cyclists as Charleston, which has a score of 50 out of 100.
+- Baton Rouge has a bike-friendliness score of 44 out of 100, which means it isn’t as accessible or safe for cyclists as Charleston, which has a score of 50.

 - Baton Rouge’s crime rate is lower than Charleston with a score of 2.0 compared to Charleston’s 44.97.
 This means that Baton Rouge neighborhoods are safer than 2.0% of all U.S. neighborhoods, and Charleston neighborhoods are safer than 44.97%.